skjalal/javasparkexecutor/README.md

 # JavaSparkExecutor

-JavaSparkExecutor is a Java Spark Standalone Application built in Java SE 8 for dealing with high performance streaming on Datasets.
+JavaSparkExecutor is a Spark Standalone Application built in Java SE 8 for dealing with high performance streaming on Datasets.

 ## Installation